 “Almost half of Slovaks spending a holiday abroad have searched for destinations for which our country has preconditions,” said Ducká.

-The voucher scheme was designed so as to maximise the benefits of tourism entrepreneurs cooperating with accommodation providers.
+The voucher scheme was designed so as to maximise the benefits of entrepreneurs in tourism cooperating with accommodation providers.

-“The incorporation of tourist products and services like tickets into skanzens, wooden churches, castles, wine tastings and so on into holiday packages offered by accommodation facilities not only helps generate revenue for tourist service providers, but comprises a complex tourist product, the backbone of a successful tourist destination,” said Ducká.
+“The incorporation of tourist products and services, such as tickets to skanzens, wooden churches, castles, wine tastings and so on into holiday packages offered by accommodation facilities not only helps generate revenue for tourist service providers, but comprises a complex tourist product, the backbone of a successful tourist destination,” said Ducká.

-Additionally, the vouchers increase employment in tourism, the collected VAT and paid income and corporate taxes, so also the state budget revenue.
+Additionally, the vouchers increase employment in tourism, and the collected VAT and paid income and corporate taxes add to the state budget’s revenue.

 Employees can use the vouchers for accommodation in Slovakia, with a minimum of two spent nights.
-And then there is coverage of other services provided by recreational facilities either for themselves along with family members or people living in the same household.
-This includes a spa stay or a summer camp for the employee’s children.
+Other services provided by recreational facilities also cover family members or people living in the same household.
+These can include a spa stay or summer camp for the employee’s children.

 Vouchers increase interest

-Hotels, spas and other accommodation facilities have reported an increased interest by Slovaks in spending holidays in Slovakia, expect the biggest wave to arrive in summer.
+Hotels, spas and other accommodation facilities have reported an increased interest by Slovaks in spending holidays in Slovakia; expect the biggest wave to arrive in the summer.